scepman/scepman-docs/docs/scepman-configuration/optional/intermediate-certificate.md

 After saving this access policies successfully, your Azure AD app is permitted to create a CSR and your user account is permitted to upload the certificate.

-## Creating Intermediate Certificate via API
+## Creating Intermediate CA Certificate via API

 You must create the certificate via the Key Vault API.
 This is because not all flags and features are available via UI and native PowerShell CMDlets.
 Add values for the six parameters TenantID, ApplicationID, ApplicationKey, KeyVaultName, NewCertName, and CompanyName to the following PowerShell script.
 [Create a new Application Secret](../azure-app-registration.md#azure-app-registration-client-secret) to use as ApplicationKey in your Azure AD App registration with minimum lifetime.